Capitale de la Sardane and Ville Européenne du Vin

 Next door, the XVI century Town Hall has three hands sprouting from the wall, representing each of the main 3 social classes, and their right to vote.
 Step through the attractive arched entrance into a pleasant courtyard where “La Méditerranéenne” (also known as ‘La Pensée”), bronze statue by Maillol, sits in a pretty pool.

-Next door, the Palais de la Deputation, once the seat of the Roussillon Parliament, was the setting for many a grisly execution.
+Next door, the 15th century Palais de la Deputation, once the seat of the Roussillon Parliament, was the setting for many a grisly execution.

 From Place de la Loge, take the narrow Rue Saint Jean opposite the tourist office towards the Gothic Cathédrale Saint-Jean-Baptiste in the pretty and peaceful Place Gambetta.
 The vast, rather sombre interior houses some spectacular religious art, an impressive 5 XIV century organ and a large pre-roman white marble baptismal font.